Is voting Shirk?

 Consistency

-To claim that voting is Shirk has colossal repercussions.
-Since Shirk is the worst of crimes in Islam.
-It goes way beyond something being Haram.
-Therefore, if a person’s answer to the question, is voting Shirk, is yes.
-And the reason for it is engaging with a law other than the law of Allah (Most High), then how can it be permitted to reside in such a land?
-Because residing there will require you to engage with the Kufr system and abide by the laws.
+Further, if the reason for this answer is simply because you are engaging with a law other than the law of Allah (Most High), then how can it be permitted to reside in such a land?
+This is because residing there will require you to engage with the Kufr system and abide by the laws.

 Reducing harm

-In our legal tradition we do find rulings (Masail) that support the concept of engaging with something that is fundamentally contrary to Islam.
+In our legal tradition, we do find rulings (Masail) that support the concept of engaging with something that is fundamentally contrary to Islam.
 However, it must be done in an effort to minimise harm and oppression.

 وَقَدَّمْنَا عَنْ الْبَزْدَوِيِّ أَنَّ الْقَائِمَ بِتَوْزِيعِ هَذِهِ النَّوَائِبِ السُّلْطَانِيَّةِ وَالْجِبَايَاتِ بِالْعَدْلِ بَيْنَ الْمُسْلِمِينَ مَأْجُورٌ وَإِنْ كَانَ أَصْلُهُ ظُلْمًا. (فتح القدير)